floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Set the bail amount or other release conditions (if applicable) and the return date.

-Arrest warrants issued in Florida may be executed any day, at any time (day or night).
-This means a person subject to such a warrant risks an arrest anywhere they are discovered.
+Arrest warrants issued in Florida may be executed at any time (day or night).
+This means a person subject to such a warrant risks being arrested anywhere they are discovered.
 Such warrants are only resolved by a person's arrest or voluntary surrender or when the court recalls the warrant.
 As a result, it may be prudent to consult a criminal defense lawyer on one's options if such a warrant exists.

 Arrest Warrant Lookup in Florida

-The Department of Law Enforcement in Florida offers a free searchable database to find active warrants in the State of Florida.
-Members of the public can access this database through the FDLE's Crime Information Center to look up outstanding arrest warrants.
-The website can be searched with a person's name (last, first, or middle), nickname, date of birth, age, race, or sex.
+The Department of Law Enforcement in Florida offers a free searchable database to find active warrants in the State.
+Members of the public may access this database through the FDLE's Crime Information Center to look up outstanding arrest warrants.
+Inquirers may search the platform with a person's name (last, first, or middle), nickname, date of birth, age, race, or sex.

 A court clerk's office may also keep public information about warrants for interested individuals.
-One may call or visit the respective clerk's office (where a case was filed or heard) to request the information.
-Like state and local law enforcement departments, clerks of courts in Florida also provide case search features on their websites, which may uncover some warrant details—for example, a Failure to Appear (FTA) warrant, a common type of bench warrant.
+To request the information, one may call or visit the clerk's office (where a case was filed or heard).
+Like state and local law enforcement departments, clerks of courts in Florida also provide case search features on their websites, which may uncover some warrant details, such as a Failure to Appear (FTA) warrant, a common type of bench warrant.

 How to Find Out If You Have a Warrant in Florida

-An arrest warrant's subject can utilize any of the above methods to confirm a warrant's existence in Florida.
+The subject of an arrest warrant may utilize the above methods to confirm a warrant's existence in Florida.
 The aforementioned government agencies provide such resources to members of the public to obtain warrant information, whether the requesters are the subjects of warrants or curious parties.

 However, contacting a local sheriff's office or courthouse to request information about active or outstanding warrants in one's name may cause the police to search for the individual.
-Thus, inquirers are often advised to go through a criminal defense attorney to confirm a warrant and its underlying charge.
-If a warrant exists, they can discuss next steps with the lawyer.
+Thus, inquirers are often advised to consult a criminal defense attorney to confirm a warrant and its underlying charge.
+They may also discuss the next steps with the lawyer if a warrant exists.

 Note: One cannot look up search warrants in their name in Florida, as these remain confidential until executed.